smf38/proj2_202_sp25/README.md

 listlen(data: Optional[Node]) -> int
 ```

-This recursively returns the number of nodes in the linked list.
+This recursively returns the number of rows in the linked list.

 > ❗ Use external functions only — do not define `.length()` as a method.